 “You’re not going to smell very good when you get to homeroom,” Frank said.

 “I beg to differ, I’m going to smell all fresh and clean.
-Coach told us that we’ll have lots of time to shower after morning practice and exercise sessions.
+Coach told us that we’ll have lots of time to shower after morning practice sessions.
 He said showers are mandatory, no excuses.”

 “It is weird,” I agreed.
 “I know I’d always want to take a shower after getting hot and sweaty.
 The hard spray from a shower also helps sore muscles feel better.
 I guess some guys are embarrassed to be naked in the shower, or they’re just pigs.”